 Wondering when the best time to buy a home is?
-Well, thanks to data science, we no longer have to guess.
+And the worst time?
+Well, thanks to data science, we no longer have to guess whether it’s fall and winter, or spring and summer.

-The very best time is late summer, namely August and September, this according to a new study from real estate listing website Zillow.
+I’ll save you the suspense: the very best time to buy your dream home is late summer, namely August and September, this according to a new study from real estate listing website Zillow.

-Apparently prospective home buyers will find the most inventory and a greater number of price cuts during these temperature-hot months.
+Apparently prospective home buyers will find the most home inventory and a greater number of price cuts during these temperature-hot months, giving them better odds of finding that perfect home.

 Inventory Remains a Problem